RASPWeather/rasptable-om/README.md

 - Adjust *jcModelSoundings* for the soundings in use.

-- Adjust *jcGlidingSites* for the glising locations of interest.
+- Adjust *jcGlidingSites* for the gliding locations of interest where you are.

 Lastly ... try it out and see how you get on!